On Loneliness and Exclusion: The Hidden Architecture of the Single Life

 I always imagined that in the event of an apocalypse, someone would make room for me in their bunker, but I was wrong.

-Being excluded from pandemic pods was painful but understandable—no one could risk introducing illness into their protective bubbles, but for many single people, it amplified a pattern we’ve long experienced: being left out of couple-centric events because we’re un-partnered.
+Being excluded from pandemic pods was painful but understandable—no one could risk introducing illness into their protective bubbles.
+Still, for many single people, it amplified a pattern we’ve long experienced: being left out of couple-centric events because we’re unpartnered.
 The same invisible barrier that keeps single people out of couple-centric dinner parties was now keeping us out of survival pods.

-What exactly is behind this non-life-threatening exclusion—where instead of protecting against a singular, potentially deadly, disease, the safeguard is against the single guest?
+What exactly is behind this non-life-threatening exclusion, where instead of protecting against a singular, potentially deadly disease, the safeguard is against the single guest?
 Is it a fear of odd numbers?
 (Imparnumerophobia, if you’re curious).
-This fear of one seems to affect more single women then men (years of asking), and its pervasiveness chips away at our soul.
+This fear of one seems to affect more single women than men (years of asking), and its pervasiveness chips away at our souls.

 Am I being overly sensitive?
 For many things, yes.
 In this case, no.

-I’ve had my share of serious relationships (seven, if you’re counting), and have been included in plenty of dinner and cocktail parties, summer barbecues, weekends away upstate with our shared friends, but when we break up, the invitations stop.
+I’ve had my share of serious relationships (seven, if you’re counting), and have been included in plenty of dinner and cocktail parties, summer barbecues, weekends away upstate with our shared friends.
+Still, when we break up, the invitations stop.

 I've named nineteen babies, and never had one.